Geomicrobiology

 Publication in prep

 Microbialites record interactions between the biosphere and the geosphere for ~3.5 billion years and are the oldest fossils of life on Earth.
 Our ability to interpret these trace fossils hinges on our ability to properly interpret their texture (texture also provides critical context for interpreting their geochemistry).
 However, we don't completely understand which actions by microbial ecosystems or specific bacteria/archaea cause the mineral textures to form which end up preserved in the fossil record.
-As a result of an unreliable ability to interpret textures, texture itself can be considering an "unpromising" biosignature.
+As a result of an unreliable ability to interpret textures, texture itself can be considered an "unpromising" biosignature.
 If, however, our ability to interpret textures in fossils improved, the promise of texture as a biosignature might change in an exciting way.

 Bacterial Endolithic Activity as a Texture-Altering Force in Marine and Fresh Carbonate-forming Environments